-When it comes to banana’s many of us go well.. literally “banana’s” for them; after all they are the nations favorite fruit and the original 100 calorie snack!
-Sometimes we often look at fruit and think “oh it’s far too ripe” or “oh damn that fruit is too green!” which is a shame because quite often different stages of a fruits maturity have different benefits.
+When it comes to bananas many of us go well … literally “banana’s” for them; after all, they are the nation’s favorite fruit and the original 100-calorie snack!
+Sometimes we often look at fruit and think “oh, it’s far too ripe” or “oh dang, that fruit is too green!” which is a shame because quite often different stages of a fruits maturity have different benefits.

-- Drawbacks: Because antioxidant levels actually INCREASE as a banana ages, unripe bananas are lower in this category.
+- Drawbacks: Because antioxidant levels actually INCREASE as bananas age, unripe bananas are lower in this category.
 Also green bananas may cause some bloating and gas due to the higher resistant starch content.

-- Drawbacks: Studies show that there is SOME MICRONUTRIENT LOSS that happens as a banana ripens.
-To lessen the amount of vitamins and minerals lost, its better to store and ripen bananas in the refrigerator.
-Also the high sugar content makes ripe bananas something Type 2 Diabetics should avoid.
+- Drawbacks: Studies show that there is some micronutrient loss that happens as a banana ripens.
+To lessen the number of vitamins and minerals lost, it’s better to store and ripen bananas in the refrigerator.
+Also, the high sugar content makes ripe bananas something Type 2 Diabetics should avoid.